SteffenMoritz/ridge/README.md

 If you found a bug or have suggestions, feel free to get in contact via steffen.moritz10 at gmail.com

+Since I only have taken over this package (it was orphaned) - it might be that I can't help with all details.

 ### Version
 **2.2**